Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

 npm install preline

-Please note, Preline UI uses Tailwind CSS Forms plugin in all form components.
-Don't forget to install it, if you haven't done so already: npm install -D @tailwindcss/forms
+Preline UI uses the Tailwind CSS Forms plugin across form components.
+Install it if you have not already: npm install -D @tailwindcss/forms

-2. Configure Tailwind CSS
+2. Configure CSS and JavaScript entry files

-/** @type {import('tailwindcss').Config} */
+/* Plugins */

-theme: {
+.dt-layout-row:has(.dt-paging) {

 }

-Check out the Theme docs to learn more about Preline Themes.
+See the Theme docs to learn more about Preline Themes.

 app/javascript/application.js